va-services-web/backbase/README.md

 Solution was developed and tested on Windows 10.

-The Test Cases & Test Report docs are in docs folder
+The Test Cases & Test Report docs are in docs folder.

-For API tests the relevant folders are: api/, tests/api/ and utilities/ For UI tests the relevant folders are: ui/, tests/e2e/ and utilities/
+For API tests the relevant folders are: api/, tests/api/ and utilities/.

+For UI tests the relevant folders are: ui/, tests/e2e/ and utilities/.

 ## How to run automation